 A lot of data is collected in all areas of health from municipal services, specialist health services, health trusts and national bodies.
 NR is working to analyse and model this data to extract the important information.

-One of the projects we have worked on the longest is the collaboration with the Department of Pharmacology and Mathematics at the University of Oslo, where we are looking at drug use in connection with Parkinson’s disease.
+One of our longest collaborations is with the Department of Pharmacology and Mathematics at the University of Oslo (UiO), where we are examining drug use in connection with Parkinson’s disease.

 In general, NR has extensive experience in registry data research also in connection with, among other things, cancer drugs, anti-anxiety drugs and sleeping pills, antipsychotic drugs, cholesterol-lowering drugs, anticoagulants and drugs for heartburn, stomach ulcers and ulcers in the esophagus (proton pump inhibitors).